 Your customers will only use your product if they see a value in it and know how to use it, and that’s what the onboarding process is for.

-People get easily discouraged, so if you leave your customers all to themselves, they might get lost, mastering your product will take them longer, and they might eventually give up if they see no success.
+People get easily discouraged, so if you leave your customers alone, they might get confused, learning how to use your product will take them longer, and they might eventually give up if they see no success.

 Things to consider as part of your onboarding process:

-- A welcome email.
-Here’s a good example from Zapier which we are a fan of.
+- A welcome email - Here’s a good example from Zapier.

 - Educational emails – to show them how to use the most important features and keep them engaged